-24 SERIES MIG TORCH Expanded View
+15 SERIES MIG TORCH

 NOTE: Some components may appear slightly different as design/supplier changes are made from time to time.
-At time of publication, the standard MIG gun provided with Power MTS is commonly known as the 24 series.
-Some units may use a 25 series.
-To determine the series when purchasing parts, the 24 has cooling rings on the gun neck next to the nozzle, and the copper colored nozzle is split and simply slides on.
-The 25 series nozzle is usually chrome plated.
-This torch may be supplied by Binzel®, Trafimet®, or other similar manufacturer.
-The Innotec® listed above is currently the default supplier of the 36 series.
+At time of publication, the standard MIG gun provided with Power MTS is commonly known as the 15 Series.
+The Innotec® listed above is currently the default supplier of the 15 series.
 Everlast is not the torch manufacturer, but equips the PowerMTS units with some of the most proven torches in history.
-Numerous manufacturers all over the world use variations of these torches.
-The 24 and 25 Series consumables and most parts interchange from brand to brand within torches of the same series number (except torch handle design and trigger).
+Numerous manufacturers all over the world use interchangeable variations of these torches including Binzel and Trafimet.
+Most consumables and parts are interchangeable with other manufacturer's guns designated as a "15".
 The widely used Euro-connecter on the MIG torch also ensures that the customer can fit and install almost any other type MIG torch if they desire, since most manufacturers offer torches with a Euro connector as an option.